-This can relate to any bullying incidents occurring anywhere off the Academy premises, such as on Academy or public transport, outside the local shops or in a town or village centre, particularly if the effects of these incidents are being brought into school.
+This can relate to any bullying incidents occurring anywhere off the academy premises, such as on academy or public transport, outside the local shops or in a town or village centre, particularly if the effects of these incidents are being brought into school.

-7.2 When bullying outside an Academy is reported to staff, it will be investigated and acted on.
-A member of the Senior Leadership Team will also consider whether it is appropriate to notify the police or antisocial behaviour coordinator in the local authority of the action taken against a student.
-If the misbehaviour could be criminal or poses a serious threat to a member of the public, the police must be informed.
+7.2 When bullying outside an academy is reported to staff, it will be investigated and acted on.
+A member of the Senior Leadership Team will also consider whether it is appropriate to report the incident to the police if this has not already been done.